parente/homelab/README.md

 - nginx ingress with TLS termination using static Cloudflare origin certs and origin pull verification
 - cfsync for maintaining A record public IP entries for a NATed home network
+- minio for object storage
+- other apps of interest

 ## Why build it?